r-spacex/submanager/README.md

 ## Configuration

-Megathread manager automatically generates its primary user config file (formatted as TOML for humans) on first run.
+First, you'll want to generate the primary Megathread Manager user config file, in order to tell it what you want it to do.
+To do so, simply run ``python megathreadmanager.py generate-config`` to generate it at the default path, and a stock config file with some starting examples will be output (formatted as TOML for humans).
-By default, the file is located at ``~/.config/megathread_manager/config.toml``, with dynamically-updated, programmatically-managed runtime config in ``dynamic_config.json`` in the same directory, as are refresh tokens (if used).
+By default, the file is located at ``~/.config/megathread_manager/config.toml``, with dynamically-updated, programmatically-managed runtime config in ``dynamic_config.json`` in the same directory, and any refresh tokens saved in the ``refresh_tokens`` subdirectory.
-However, you can specify an alternate config file for one or both with the various ``--config-path`` command line arguments, allowing you to run multiple instances of the bot simultaneously on the same machine (for example, to avoid cramming everything into one big configuration file).
+However, you can specify an alternate config file for one or both with the various ``--config-path`` command line arguments, allowing you to run multiple instances of the bot simultaneously on the same machine (for example, to avoid cramming everything into one big configuration file, or use multiple cores).

-All configuration, except for ``repeat_interval_s``, is read and updated for each run while ``megathread-manager`` is active, so settings can be changed on the fly without stopping and restarting it.
+To improve robustness and enforce safe maintenance practices, Megathread Manager must now be stopped and restarted to read-in updated config.
 Individual modules, such as ``megathread`` and ``sync``, can be enabled and disabled via their corresponding ``enabled`` options, and can be further configured as described below.
-On first run ``megathread-manager`` will generate a suitable configurable file for you, which you can then edit to tell it what you want it to do.
+To perform a variety of checks that your configuration is valid and will result in a successful run, without actually executing any state-changing Reddit actions, run ``python megathread-manager validate-config``; if an error occurs, informative output will explain the problem and, often, how to fix it.

 ### Configuring credentials

-With Megathread Manager v0.5.0, the Reddit account to use for a given action can be specified per module (megathread, sync), per task (megathread, sync pair) and even per source and target, as well as globally.
+Starting with Megathread Manager v0.5.0 and later, the Reddit account to use for a given action can be specified per module (megathread, sync), per task (megathread, sync pair) and even per source and target, as well as globally.
 You'll need to configure and register the account(s) involved for Reddit app access with the Reddit API.
 We recommend you configure your credentials in ``praw.ini`` and simply refer to them via the PRAW ``site_name`` argument of the respective account listed under the ``accounts`` table, which will avoid any secrets leaking if you accidentally or deliberately store your ``config.toml`` somewhere public.
 However, if you prefer, the various arguments that ``praw.Reddit()`` can accept, e.g. username/password, client id/client secret, refresh token, etc) can be also all be included as subkeys of the named account in the ``accounts`` table.